University of Minnesota Administrative Policy

 Research Data

-Recorded factual material commonly accepted in the scientific or scholarly community as necessary to validate research findings, excluding preliminary analyses, drafts of scholarly or scientific work, plans for future research, peer reviews, communications with colleagues and physical objects (e.g., laboratory samples).
+Recorded factual material commonly accepted in the scientific or scholarly community as necessary to validate research findings, excluding preliminary analyses, drafts of scholarly or scientific work, plans for future research, peer reviews, communications with colleagues, and physical objects (e.g., laboratory samples).

 Substantial University Resources

 Resources provided by the University that go above and beyond what is customarily provided to University employees or students.
 Substantial resources will vary by department/unit and context.
-To be substantial, the resources must be beyond the ordinary (e.g. computer) and must be more than what other members of the department or students in similar situations are regularly offered as support for their work.
+To be substantial, the resources must be beyond the ordinary and must be more than what other members of the department or students in similar situations are regularly offered as support for their work.

-Use Case
+Use Cases

 Use cases capture and describe system requirements and minimum security standards for data.
 A use case represents a specific example of data types together with workflow steps to achieve a research goal.